agilecrm/widget-api-html/README.md

 **Response:**  nil

    This function will save the property with the complete details about it.

-        Syntax:
-              agile_crm_save_contact_property(propertyName, subtype, value, type);
-                where,
-                  propertyName = Name of property which is to be accessed. subtype = Subtype of the property
-                  value = value to be stored
-                  type = "SYSTEM" (for the system defined property) or "CUSTOM" (for new property)

         Eg.   var propertyName = "email";
               var subtype = "work";